 In addition to manual controls, the Wizard remote offers direct connectivity to your drone.
 This enables the drone to track you with greater precision than ever.
 Tuck the remote into the waterproof pouch, strap it to the armband and go enjoy some action sports while your drone captures your every move.

 Add the Yuneec Wizard to your arsenal for $199 on Amazon today.
+(Currently unavailable, but check it out just in case stock returned.)

 E-GO 2 Electric Longboard